camunda/camunda-docs/docs/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md

 ---
 id: business-rule-tasks
 title: "Business rule tasks"
+description: "A business rule task is used to model the evaluation of a business rule."
 ---

 A business rule task is used to model the evaluation of a business rule; for example, a decision